dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/exporting_responses.md

 ### Exporting responses

-When you sign up for a Screendoor account, you can have peace of mind in knowing that you own your data.
+From the moment you sign up for a Screendoor account, you own your data.
 We let you export all of your Screendoor data at any time, in open formats.

-To export responses, visit your project's Responses page, and using the checkboxes on the left side of the table, select the responses you wish to export.
+To export responses, visit your project's Responses page and, using the checkboxes on the left side of the table, select the responses you wish to export.
 Press the &ldquo;More&rdquo; button above the table, and choose &ldquo;Export responses&rdquo; from the dropdown.

 ![The Export Responses option on the responses page.](../images/export_1.png)